Working in partnership to strengthen remote healthcare

 • health professionals

-• RAHC’s clinical, cultural and workforce teams.
+• The NT Remote Locum Program clinical, cultural and workforce teams.

 Together we find solutions that fit local needs.
 These solutions help services in the community to keep working well into the future.